-Figure 8f.1
+Figure 8f.
+2

-Figure 8f.1 disaggregates the Emerging recognition level by training level.
-This data shows that within the Emerging recognition level, as the training level progresses, scores on the SAS improve for all three subscales.
+Figure 8f.2 disaggregates SAS scores of the Emerging recognition level by training level.
+This data shows that within the Emerging recognition level, as the training level progresses, scores on the SAS improve for all three subscales, with the exception of a slight dip in scores for Maintenance schools.